 "Even though your husband died," Anna Lee began again slowly, "you were lucky to have married the man you loved and known happiness with him.
 I hope you never have to go through falling in love with someone you'll never be together with.
 I hope you never have the pain of feeling there's someone you'll never be over."

-As Bonnie thought once again about the kiss she and Jeff had shared Friday night and felt again the sinking sensation in her stomach she’d had when Jeff had told her he didn’t want to see her anymore, she fervently hoped so, too.
+Bonnie thought once again about the kiss she and Jeff had shared Friday night and felt again the sinking sensation in her stomach she'd had when Jeff had told her he didn't want to see her anymore, and she fervently hoped so, too.